About Sarcoma and Proton Therapy

 There are approximately 9,000 new cases of soft tissue sarcoma diagnosed annually in the United States.
 Approximately 60% of sarcoma occurs in the lower extremity and torso, with the remaining 40% distributed throughout the rest of the body.

 Sarcoma is usually first detected as a painless mass, and a biopsy must be obtained to make a diagnosis.
 It is possible for an initial operation or biopsy to compromise the effectiveness of later surgery.
-Thus, patients should be evaluated up front by the physician who will perform the cancer operation, preferably an orthopedic or general surgeon with specialty training in sarcoma surgery.
-For certain tumor types, further workup may include a CT scan to search for disease that has spread.
+Thus, patients should be evaluated up front by the physician who will perform the cancer operation, preferably an orthopedic oncologist or general surgeon with specialty training in sarcoma surgery.
+For certain tumor types, further workup may include a CT scan to search for disease that might have spread.
 The aggressiveness of the sarcoma and the likelihood of metastasis is determined by the tumor location, size and histologic grade (how aggressive the sarcoma looks under the microscope).

 The majority of all soft tissue sarcoma patients survive for at least five years after treatment, but specific survival rates are discussed in detail with each individual patient and his/her physician.
 However, if a sarcoma cannot be controlled at its site of origin, it can cause considerable morbidity.
 In patients with tumors of the extremities, this includes loss of function and amputation in nearly 40% of patients.
 In addition, local recurrence is associated with an increased risk of spread to other organs (metastasis), significantly decreasing the chances of being cured.